gabspt/ConnectionStats/README.md

 current options are:

--interface <interface> : interface to attach the ebpf program, by default is enp0s3
+-i <interface> : interface to attach the ebpf program, by default is enp0s8 -t <time_aggregation_level> : time aggregation level for the eviction of flowstats hash map by the userspace in seconds, by default is 5 seconds

 To run the python program go to pythonapp folder, use the server_ip option to enter the ip of the machine running the probe.
 Know you can also copy the pythonapp folder to a remote location that has connectivity with the machine running the probe.
 Inside pythonapp folder run: